Approved at the AGM, May 26, 2001

 “Regulations” means the regulations made under the Act, as amended, restated or in effect from time to time;

-“Special meeting of Members” includes a meeting of any class or classes of Members and a special meeting of all Members entitled to vote at an annual meeting of Members;
+“Special meeting of Members” includes any meeting of any class or classes of Members entitled to vote at such meeting, excluding the AGM;

 “Special resolution” means a resolution passed by a majority of not less than two-thirds (2/3) of the votes cast by Voting Members on that resolution; and